RillingDev/ok/README.md

 the name defined in `data-ok` is the key of the methods object defined in the js. if `nameCaps(val)` evaluates to false, the text-input will be marked as invalid, otherwise it will be un-marked

+## Compability

+Safari: Safaris support for html5 validation is incompatible with OkJS.
+Polyfilling that might make it compatible